BuildingMouse/mesh-to-housing/README.md

 - geometric coverage;
 - important local features;
 - manually selected anchors;
-- significant topological structure.
+- structural properties relevant to the model.

-For example, if a user selects important points manually or through feature detection, the remaining point budget should be sampled **with those points already taken into account**, rather than generating an independent sparse representation and adding them afterwards.
+If important points are selected manually or through feature detection, the remaining point budget should be sampled **with those points already taken into account**, rather than generating an independent sparse representation and adding them afterwards.

 ---